CFEL-CMI/cmistark/doc/installation.rst

 Once you are satisfied with your changes you might consider to reinstall using one of first two options.

+.. todo:: Mention PYTHONUSERBASE variable and how to use it -- add link to Python docs.

+.. todo:: For the ``develeop`` install, please add link to its primary documentation in
+          Python/setuptools documentation.

 .. comment
    Local Variables: